-- Examples of such changes are:
+Examples of such changes are:

-- grouping all extensions not included in a previous version into a new version

-- adding new attribute values

-- adding new object attributes

-- adding OPTIONAL (for an IPP object to support) operation attributes (i.e., those attributes that an IPP object can ignore without confusing clients)

-- adding OPTIONAL (for an IPP object to support) operation attribute groups (i.e., those attributes that an IPP object can ignore without confusing clients)

-- adding new attribute syntaxes

-- adding OPTIONAL operations

-- changing Job Description attributes or Printer Description attributes from OPTIONAL to REQUIRED or vice versa.
+- grouping all extensions not included in a previous version into a new version - adding new attribute values - adding new object attributes - adding OPTIONAL (for an IPP object to support) operation attributes (i.e., those attributes that an IPP object can ignore without confusing clients) - adding OPTIONAL (for an IPP object to support) operation attribute groups (i.e., those attributes that an IPP object can ignore without confusing clients) - adding new attribute syntaxes - adding OPTIONAL operations - changing Job Description attributes or Printer Description attributes from OPTIONAL to REQUIRED or vice versa.

-The encoding of the "operation id", the "version-number", the "status code", and the "request id" MUST NOT change over any version number (either major or minor).
-This rule guarantees that all future versions will be backwards compatible with all previous versions (at least for checking the "operationid", the "version-number", and the "request-id").
+The encoding of the "version-number" MUST NOT change over any version number (either major or minor).
+This rule guarantees that all future versions will be backwards compatible with all previous versions (at least for checking the "version-number").
 In addition, any protocol elements (attributes, error codes, tags, etc.) that are not carried forward from one version to the next are deprecated so that they can never be reused with new semantics.

 Implementations that support a certain major version NEED NOT support ALL previous versions.
-As 1106 each new major version is defined (through the release of a new specification), that major version will 1107 specify which previous major versions MUST be supported in compliant implementations.
-1108
+As each new major version is defined (through the release of a new specification), that major version will specify which previous major versions MUST be supported in compliant implementations.